Skip to main content

 Admission Requirements

 The applicant must meet the School of Graduate Studies’ current minimum general admission requirements as published in the graduate catalog.
-The program-specific requirements for English include:
+The program-specific requirements for admission to the PhD in English include:

-Applications will be considered for both fall and spring admission.
+Applications will be considered for fall admission.
 Application deadlines can be found on the UND website.

 Degree Requirements

-Students seeking the Doctor of Philosophy degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the English Language and Literature Department.
+Students seeking the Doctor of Philosophy degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the Department of English Language and Literature:

-6. Fifteen (15) hours of credit may be granted for the dissertation, which may take the form of either a closely focused scholarly-critical investigation of a single topic, a creative work or group of works, or a number of related, publishable essays (critical, scholarly, bibliographical, methodological, pedagogical) which may be developed in combination with a project or projects deemed appropriate and acceptable by the student’s Advisory Committee.
+6. Fifteen (15) hours of credit may be granted for the dissertation, which may take the form of a closely focused scholarly-critical investigation of a single topic; a creative work or group of works; or a number of related, publishable essays.
+All dissertation projects must be approved by the student’s Advisory Committee and must be in keeping with current scholarly standards in English Studies.

 Ph.D. in English Requirements Disclaimer